Woodford Folk Festival

 Stalls that supply cakes are considered a food stall.

-Craft Stalls-Are those stalls selling only Australian handmade products that are not mass-produced by other people outside of Australia and are made by the applicant or their direct family.
-We support artistic folk who make, create, produce wares and goods with skills and then proudly create a space to display their wares with zest and enthusiasm .
-The jeweler who makes adornments, the wood turner who creates useable objects (or not), the potter, who creates, bowls to eat from, vases to decorate with and the candle maker who brings us light.
+Are those stalls selling only Australian handmade products that are not mass-produced by other people outside of Australia and are made by the applicant or their direct family.
+We support artistic folk who make, create, produce wares and goods with skills and then proudly create a space to display their wares with zest and enthusiasm.
+The jeweller who makes adornments, the wood turner who creates useable objects (or not), the potter who creates bowls to eat from, vases to decorate with and the candle maker who brightens our lives.

-If your Stall is a combination of craft and merchandise, it is a Merchandise Stall and we ask you to apply under that category.
-Merchandise stall fees will apply.
+If your Stall is a combination of craft and merchandise, it is a Retail Stall, and we ask you to apply under that category.
+Retail Stall fees will apply.

-Health and Wellbeing Stalls-Are stalls that provide therapeutic and medicinal services by registered practitioners and associations or those with appropriate credentials and insurances.
+Are stalls that provide therapeutic and medicinal services by registered practitioners and associations or those with appropriate credentials and insurances.

 At Woodfordia, we have a high expectation for stall presentation.
-If you create the interior of your retail stall in a way that is attractive, welcoming and accessible, we have found that more patrons visit your space.
+If you create the interior of your stall in a way that is attractive, welcoming and accessible, more patrons will visit your space.